PromoXM/PartnerCode/README.md

 ## Why Use XM Partner Code PY8GQ?

-Using Partner Code **PY8GQ** unlocks the incredible 15-Year Anniversary Promo, and also gives you access to ongoing benefits:
+Using XM Partner Code **PY8GQ** unlocks the incredible 15-Year Anniversary Promo, and also gives you access to ongoing benefits:

 * **The $15,000 Anniversary Bonus:** Your primary benefit in June 2025 – double your deposits up to $15,000 over the promo period.
 * **Risk-Free Start with $30 No-Deposit Bonus:** Still available!
 Claim a $30 No-Deposit Bonus to explore XM’s platform without any initial investment.
 Test strategies and experience the platform with no risk.